Proper Lighting Guide for Box Turtles (A Complete Lighting Guide)

 Heating lights are vital in maintaining the correct temperature gradient in the box turtle’s enclosure.

-ALSO READ: Where Do Box Turtles Live?
+ALSO READ: Do Box Turtles Need Heat Lamps?
+(A Comprehensive Guide)

 These lights help create a warm basking spot where the turtle can thermoregulate its body temperature.

-The basking spot should reach temperatures between 85°F and 95°F (29°C and 35°C), allowing the turtle to absorb heat and digest food effectively.
+The basking spot should reach temperatures between 85ยฐF and 95ยฐF (29ยฐC and 35ยฐC), allowing the turtle to absorb heat and digest food effectively.

 Health Effects of Inadequate Lighting